‘THE PIRATE PLANET’

 I love ‘The Pirate Planet’!
 It’s one of my favourite stories from the Tom Baker era of ‘Doctor Who’ as well as one of my favourites from ‘The Key To Time’ season (Season 16).
-It’s bonkers; it’s funny; has Tom Baker in it and it has the hilarious Pirate Captain, played wonderfully by Mr. Bruce Purchase. 😀
+It’s bonkers, it’s funny, has Tom Baker in it and it has the hilarious Pirate Captain, played wonderfully by Bruce Purchase. 😀

-‘The Pirate Planet’ isn’t one of the lost stories from the 60s, so I didn’t know why they’d release the audio of the TV story on CD, as we can see it today on DVD.
-But I suppose the audio CD is something to enjoy while playing it in the car on holiday or when staying in a cottage in the middle of nowhere.
+‘The Pirate Planet’ isn’t one of the lost stories from the 1960s, so I didn’t know why they’d release the audio of the TV story on CD, as we can see it today on DVD.
+But I suppose the audio CD is something to enjoy whilst playing it in the car on holiday or when staying in a cottage in the middle of nowhere.

 The linking narration provided by John Leeson is superb.
-John engages throughout the story with describing what goes on in the story and being full of energy and enthusiasm.
-It was interesting how John describes certain scenes in the story, compared to how I viewed ‘The Pirate Planet’ via the DVD.
+John engages throughout the story with describing what goes on and being full of energy and enthusiasm.
+It was very interesting how John described certain scenes in the story compared to how I viewed ‘The Pirate Planet’ on the DVD.

 At the end of ‘The Pirate Planet’ TV soundtrack, there is an interview with John Leeson.
 I love the tribute John made to Mary Tamm who played Romana in the TV series.
 It was also very lovely to hear him talk about his acting career as well as his ‘Doctor Who’ career with playing the loveable K-9.

-‘The Pirate Planet’ TV soundtrack was a wonderful treat for me to listen to.
-I enjoyed listening to the download on Audible and hear John Leeson provide the linking narration to one of my favourite ‘Doctor Who’ stories with Tom Baker.
+‘The Pirate Planet’ TV soundtrack is a wonderful treat for me to listen to.
+I enjoyed listening to the download via Audible and hearing John Leeson provide the linking narration to one of my favourite ‘Doctor Who’ stories starring Tom Baker.
 It’s not necessary to have this TV soundtrack, but I did enjoy it!

 ‘The Pirate Planet’ (TV Soundtrack) rating – 9/10